ganesh-legend/Ingress-With-TLS-Guide/README.md

 ## Introduction
 1) We are using **Kind K8s cluster** for this demonstration.
 2) We are using **Let's encrypt** which is free open source zero benefit **Certificate Authority** to issue **certificate**.
+3) Clone this repository to your server to use **yaml manifest files and others files.**

 #